jmcollin78/versatile_thermostat/README.md

 If you choose the ```Power management``` feature, click on 'Validate' on the previous page and you will get there:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-power.png?raw=true)

 This feature allows you to regulate the power consumption of your radiators.
 Known as shedding, this feature allows you to limit the electrical power consumption of your heater if overpowering conditions are detected.
-Give a **sensor to the current power consumption of your house**, a **sensor to the max power** that should not be exceeded, the **power consumption of your heater** and the algorithm will not start a radiator if the max power will be exceeded after radiator starts.
+Give a **sensor to the current power consumption of your house**, a **sensor to the max power** that should not be exceeded, the **power consumption of your heater** (in the first step of the configuration) and the algorithm will not start a radiator if the max power will be exceeded after radiator starts.

 Note that all power values should have the same units (kW or W for example).